 The heart can be a serious pain.
 Here are a few things to help you out: Know the ABC's of blood flow.
 Just like the ABC's is one of the first things you do in school, it's also one of the first things blood does.
 Check it out: What are the first vessels leading out of the heart?
 The Aorta, the Brachiocephalic artery (Right), the common carotid artery (Left), and the subclavian artery (Left).
 Notice anything?
 These are the three branches of the Aorta, in order, that you need to know for lab!
 Trouble remembering where the aortic branches go to?
 Well let me ask you this: Any of you ever break your arm?
 Weird question right?
 Not quite - Brachi literally means arm!
 Cephelo is Greek for head.
 So what does this mean?
 Brachiocephalic artery literally means 'Artery that goes to your arm and your face.
 Keeping this in mind Where does subclavian go?
 You got it, right below the clavicle and down the left arm.
 How do you know which side of the heart your looking... read more

 One summer I was ambitious and signed up for a condensed Anatomy & Physiology II course.
 Having just completed Anatomy & Physiology I and Microbiology during the spring semester, I thought just taking one college course over the summer would be a piece of cake.
 How wrong I was!
 Learning the major systems of the human body in a full 16 week semester can be challenging for most students.
 Fortunately, our professor believed in assigning essay styled lab reports.
 Writing about new and more complex topics is challenging!
 A few weeks into the condensed summer session I realized I would not achieve the A I wanted in A & P II without a full commitment to spend every waking moment studying.
 My professor made it clear to the class that he was not going to grade us any easier just because we chose to take the 'short course.'
-I vividly recall him announcing during lecture that the endocrine system was probably the toughest module we would tackle that summer.
-That's... read more
+I vividly recall him announcing during lecture that the endocrine system was probably the... read more

 Although I do not own a TV (and have not for pretty much all of my adult life), I occasionally allow myself to partake in mind numbing and will watch past episodes of a show via Netflix.
 It would not have occurred to me I could learn something helpful about studying and yet I did!
 Although I did not realize it at the time, Bones (cerebral/quirky weekly drama about a forensic anthropologist played by Emily Deshanel) and later Grey's Anatomy (medical drama with some elements of non-fiction starring Patrick Dempsey and Sandra Oh), subtly helped me understand how to become a better connoisseur of studying anatomy and physiology.
 It was not until recently, while working with a pre-nursing school student, I put the pieces together.
 Anyone who works with the body (living or dead) must create their own 'GPS' system for navigating the body as no two are exactly alike.
 Each bone, muscle, system and tissue (sometimes even cells) are just slightly different.
 There is a range... read more